-Find out what you need to do if you're moving in to Leeds or want to change schools in Leeds.
-This is called a school transfer.
+Find out what you need to do if you're moving to Leeds or want to change schools in Leeds.
+This is called a school in-year application.

-School transfer offers are usually only kept open for a half term, so we advise that you apply one half term before you want your child to start.
+An in-year application can be made at any time.
+School place offers are usually only kept open for a half term, so you should apply in the half term before you want your child to start.

 Example If you wanted a place to start after the Easter holiday, you would apply during the February (Spring) half term.